josephniel/python-api/README.md

 ./app.sh db downgrade <revision_id>
 ```
 The indicated id will also be included in the downgrade.
 You can see more of the commands used in [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/).

+## Running Unit Tests
+There is a separate docker container built when running unit tests.
+This is for the main application to not be mixed development and integration entities.